Dick Price: Psychosis

-In 1956, Price experienced an episode of manic psychosis in San Francisco which he later described as simply "a state", what he believed was a mental break that was transitory and which he needed to go through and experience rather than repress or manage.
+In 1956, Price, still in the Air Force, experienced an episode of manic psychosis in San Francisco which he later described as simply "a state", what he believed was a mental break that was transitory and which he needed to go through and experience rather than repress or manage.

 On December 7, 1956, his parents involuntarily committed him to the Institute of Living, an exclusive mental treatment facility in Connecticut.
 While hospitalized, he was misdiagnosed with schizophrenia.
 He was subjected to physical confinement and major tranquilizers, along with numerous electroconvulsive and insulin shock treatments.
 While committed, his mother had his marriage annulled He was released almost a year later on Thanksgiving Day 1957.

 Price wrote about his hospitalization experience:

 After he was hospitalized, he was discharged from the Air Force, and went to work for his uncle's sign company in Chicago, Price Brothers.
 Price never forgave his parents for their actions.
 Price did not like working for the sign company.